thiruwoww/Thiru-Azure-Project-/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-playbook.yml and metricbeat-playbook.yml file to /etc/ansible/files.
 - Update the /etc/ansible/hosts file to include...

+#192.168.1.110
+10.0.0.12 ansible_python_interpreter=/usr/bin/python3
+10.0.0.11 ansible_python_interpreter=/usr/bin/python3
+10.0.0.13 ansible_python_interpreter=/usr/bin/python3

+[elk]
+10.1.0.6 ansible_python_interpreter=/usr/bin/python3

 - Run the playbook, and navigate to VM or http://20.104.251.242:5601 to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_

 - Which file is the playbook?
 Where do you copy it?
-  .yml files are playbook files that can be run with Ansible.
-Typically, it's copied into a container where ansible is installed to be deployed
+  .yml files are playbook files it will run with Ansible.
+So we need to copy into a container where ansible is installed to be deployed

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-  The Hosts file allows for grouping of machines so can edit where the resources want  to be deployed
+  The Hosts file allows for grouping of machines so can edit where the resources want  to be deployed.
+When we group the VM as webservers , ELK stack (filebeat) as elk group through that playbook will install the software’s and the packages

 - Which URL do you navigate to in order to check that the ELK server is running? http://20.104.251.242:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

+-
+-
+-
+-
+-
+-
 - This command us used to increase the memory "sysctl -w vm.max_map_count=262144" .
 This improves the performance of Elk server.
 -
 -